 The Education Department's analysis estimates 7,000 students will enroll in the Educational Freedom Accounts program in the first year, and 14,000 in the following year.

-What happens now that the bill has passed?
+What happens now that the bill has been signed into law?

 The day after the Arkansas LEARNS Act to revamp public education was signed into law, Gov. Sarah Huckabee Sanders and Education Secretary Jacob Oliva talked to the state Board of Education about the next steps to bring the provisions of the law to fruition.

-The state agency intends to invite statewide, representative participation in those groups for drafting necessary rules and regulations.
-He had said in February that he anticipates the development of an information dashboard to keep the board and public up to date on the new work.
+Oliva said in February that he also anticipates the development of an information dashboard to keep the board and public up to date on the new work.

 Reporting for this summary provided by Neal Earley and Cynthia Howell of the Arkansas Democrat-Gazette.